SleepyLili/tlapbot/README.md

 - `POINTS_CYCLE_TIME` decides how often channel points are given to users in chat, in seconds.
 - `POINTS_AMOUNT_GIVEN` decides how many channel points users receive.
+- `PASSIVE` if `True`, sets Tlapbot into passive mode, where no redeems are available.
+The bot will still track username changes and give out points.
 - `LIST_REDEEMS` if `True`, all redeems will be listed after the `!help` command in chat.
 This makes the !help output quite long, so it's `False` by default.
 - `GUNICORN` if `True`, sets logging to use gunicorn's logger.
 Only set this to True if you're using Gunicorn to run tlapbot.